powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 It is typically used in European coordinated processes.
 It enables, for a given geographical region, to define the network elements that might be critical after specific outages, and the remedial actions that might help to manage them.

-**A CRAC object model has been designed in FARAO** in order to store all the aforementioned information.
+**A CRAC object model has been designed in OpenRAO** in order to store all the aforementioned information.
 This page aims to present:
-- the content and the organization of the data present in the FARAO CRAC object model,
+- the content and the organization of the data present in the OpenRAO CRAC object model,
-- how a FARAO CRAC object can be built,
+- how a OpenRAO CRAC object can be built,
   - using the java API,
-  - or using the FARAO internal Json CRAC format.
+  - or using the OpenRAO internal Json CRAC format.

-Note that other pages of this documentation describe how the FARAO CRAC object model can be built with other standard CRAC formats, such as the [FlowBasedConstraint](fbconstraint) format, the [CSE](cse) Format, and the [CIM](cim) format.
+Note that other pages of this documentation describe how the OpenRAO CRAC object model can be built with other standard CRAC formats, such as the [FlowBasedConstraint](fbconstraint) format, the [CSE](cse) Format, and the [CIM](cim) format.

 ## Full CRAC examples